GingerGraham/KnowledgeBase/KnowledgeBase/Linux/Watchdog.md

 ## Hardware Device

-Applies to physical machines such as Raspberry Pi
+- Applies to physical machines such as Raspberry Pi
+- Steps below target Debian based systems such as Ubuntu using the `apt` package manager
+  - Adjust as required for other package managers and distributions

 1. Enable hardware watchdog